Marchhu36/academic-kickstart/content/publication/tensor_regression/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: *Under review in the Journal of Machine Learning Research Workshop & Conference Preceeding AISTATS, ICML track*
+publication: Under the reivew of *Journal of Machine Learning Research Workshop & Conference Preceeding AISTATS, ICML track*
-publication_short: *JMLR W & AISTATS & ICML*
+publication_short: Under the reivew of *JMLR W & AISTATS & ICML*

 abstract: We consider the problem of tensor-response regression given covariates on multiple modes.
 Such data problems arise frequently in applications such as neuroimaging, network analysis, and spatial-temporal modeling.
 We propose a new family of tensor response regression models that incorporate covariates, and establish the theoretical accuracy guarantees.
 Unlike earlier methods, our estimation allows high-dimensionality in both the tensor response and the covariate matrices on multiple modes.
 An efficient alternating updating algorithm is further developed.
 Our proposal handles a broad range of data types, including continuous, count, and binary observations.
 Through simulation and applications to two real datasets, we demonstrate the outperformance of our approach over the state-of-art.